Cuba entry requirements for Taiwan passport holders

 Frequently asked questions

-If you stay in the international transit area and don't pass through immigration, you don't need a visa.
-But if you leave the airport or have a layover over 24 hours, you need the eVisa.
+If you're staying in the airport and not passing through immigration, you generally don't need a visa.
+But if you plan to leave the transit area, you'll need the eVisa.

 Official sources